 There is very little traffic, few roads, no traffic lights and only a handful of stop signs.
 If you’re worried about renting a car, don’t be.
 Molokai is one of the easiest places to drive.

 Rated by TripAdvisor as the number one adventure on Molokai, the mule tour to Kalaupapa is highly recommended for any visitor to Molokai.
 It’s an experience hard to replicate and we think it will be a highlight from your trip to the island.

 Did we mention that you will descend 1,700 feet down the world’s tallest sea cliffs on a mule?

-DON’T – Try to visit Kalaupapa without a tour
+DON’T – Try to visit Kalaupapa without an organized tour

 Unless you are invited by one of the residents of Kalaupapa, you must take a tour.
 You don’t have to take the mule tour to reach the peninsula, you can catch a short flight or hike the trail, but you must be accompanied by a guide.

 DO – Hike the Halawa Valley